Breath mark

 A breath mark or luftpause is a symbol used in musical notation.
-It directs the performer of the music passage to take a breath (for wind instruments and vocalists) or to make a slight pause (for non-wind instruments).
+It directs the performer of the music passage to take a breath (for wind instruments and vocalists) or to make a slight pause (for other instruments).
 This pause is normally intended to shorten the duration of the preceding note and not to alter the tempo; in this function it can be thought of as a grace rest.
 It is usually placed above the staff and at the ends of phrases.

-Its function is analogous to the comma in several written languages.
-Indeed, a common notation for the breath mark looks very similar to a written comma.
+The breath mark is visually similar to a comma.

+A common misconception is that breath marks indicate a bow lift to bowed string instruments; however, it actually represents that the musician gets a “breath” of time while they are playing.